Submitty/Submitty/sysadmin_tools/student_auto_feed/readme.txt

 This code does not need to be run specifically on the Submitty server, but it will need access to the Submitty course databases and the CSV data dump file.

+The semester may be manually specified on as a command line argument "-s", otherwise if this is omitted, the semester will be auto-determined by the server's calendar month and year.

+For example:

+./submitty_student_auto_feed.php -s s18

+Will run the auto feed for the Spring 2018 semester.

 accounts.php
 This is a command line script that will auto-create PAM authentication accounts for all Submitty users.
 THIS IS NOT NEEDED WITH DATABASE AUTHENTICATION.

+The semester may be manually specified on as a command line argument "-s", otherwise if this is omitted, the semester will be auto-determined by the server's calendar month and year.

+For example:

+./accounts.php -s s18

+Will run the accounts script for the Spring 2018 semester.

 accounts.php is also intended to be run as a cron job, but the requirements are more stringent.